OECS YES In Action features Tamara Prosper

 As I mentioned before, I have always been artistic but before Tambran I had never made an earring or a piece of jewellery in my life!

 Therefore, to enhance my craft with my low budget, I researched and learned the basic elements of jewellery making.
-I then bought the supplementary materials needed and I experimented.
+There are so many different styles to take inspiration from.
+The paperclip necklace, for example, is one of the most creative patterns anyone would love to have.
+So I bought the supplementary materials needed and I experimented.
 By trial and error, I perfected the art with my own unique touch and aesthetic.

 Since my budget was very small, I started small but made the jewellery pieces impeccably.
 Thus, when the “few” got sold, I made more pieces and reinvested the profits in the business.